liuken/MediaCodecDemo/README.md

-The simple demonstration of Android MediaExtractor and MediaCodec API based on the https://github.com/vecio/MediaCodecDemo repo with correct sync and MediaController
+The simple demonstration of Android MediaExtractor and MediaCodec API based on the https://github.com/vecio/MediaCodecDemo repo with correct seek and MediaController